-Here are four heuristics to help writers produce knowledge through the analytical languages of poetry, rhetoric, film, and literature.
+Here are four heuristics to help writers produce knowledge through the analytic languages of poetry, rhetoric, film, and literature.
 Click on each graphic for an interactive diagram of the corresponding heuristic.

 Scroll down for a more thorough discussion about what the term “heuristic” means.

 Vincent B. Leitch, all rights reserved

 “Heuristics” involves the use of routine questions, texts, and frameworks (diagrams, charts, maps) to produce knowledge.
 One well-known heuristic device is the journalist’s “Five W’s,” that is, the habit of asking of an object or phenomenon “who, what, where, when, and why.”
 Another standard heuristic is the question “what might have been excluded or minimized?”
 Both of these all-purpose tools are useful in coming to understand contending literary and cultural theories.
 In this penultimate section we shall touch upon a selection of general and specialized heuristic devices helpful in studying theory.